Side Hustle Series: Solopreneur Edition

 What was your worst side hustle?

-Hard to say, I didn’t hate it but I made a pretty terrible referee.
-While I got yelled at a lot by parents, it was a great way to earn $20 an hour.
+Hard to say, I didn’t hate it, but I made a pretty terrible referee.
+While my parents yelled at me a lot, it was a great way to earn $20 an hour.

 How do you like being a solopreneur?

-Generally, I love it, but it definitely has its ups and downs.
+Generally, I love it, but it has its ups and downs.
 Having nearly complete control over my time is more valuable than any traditional benefits a regular job might offer, but it also means I have to put in the hustle every day to make it work.
-That means I don’t really have traditional “weekends” where I take days off.
-That being said being a solopreneur allowed me to stop working altogether for about a week when I got some terribly sad news and couldn’t focus on work.
+That means I don’t have traditional “weekends” where I take days off.
+Being a solopreneur allowed me to stop working altogether for about a week when I got terribly sad news and couldn’t focus on work.

 Is there anything that you would have done differently?